Vigna luteola: Taxonomy

 Vigna luteola was first classified as Dolichos luteolus in 1771 by Nicholas von Jacquin, naming it from plants he cultivated in Vienna.
-In 1859, it was moved to the genus Vigna by George Bentham, classifying it as Vigna luteola.
+In 1859, George Bentham moved it to the genus Vigna, classifying it as Vigna luteola.
 The name Luteola is derived from the Latin luteus, meaning "yellow", in reference to the plant's yellow flowers.

 Habitat and ecology

 Vigna luteola can be found in tropical areas on many continents.
 Formerly native to the New World, the plant was brought into cultivation in Ethiopia and is now spread around the world.

 Vigna luteola grows most commonly in coastal habitats on the Atlantic coast of the Americas, ranging from tropical regions of South and Central America to the Gulf Coast states, as far north as North Carolina.
 In Africa, the plant is most common in Zimbabwe, but ranges from Senegal to Ethiopia to Egypt, and can be found in the Middle East, in Australia, and is widespread across Asia.

 It grows in swampy grasslands, on sandy lake shores, on stream sides, in wet pastures, in swamps, and in swamp forests.
 It prefers moist to wet clay soils, and will tolerate a wide range of salinities, from 0-10 ppt.

-It is a larval host plant for cassius blue, grey hairstreak, long-tailed skipper and dorantes skipper butterflies, is often used as a source of browsing for white-tailed deer, and ground-feeding birds often consume the seeds.
+Cassius blue, grey hairstreak, long-tailed skipper, and dorantes skipper butterflies use it as a larval host plant, white-tailed deer often use it as a source of browsing, and ground-feeding birds often consume the seeds.

 Oomyces langloisii grows from dead stems of the plant in North America.

 Uses

 The flowers of Vigna luteola are eaten as a boiled vegetable in Ethiopia and Malawi, and the roots are chewed for the sweet juice.
-In Ethiopia the leaves and flowers are mixed with Hagenia abyssinica to treat ulcers and syphilis.
-In Argentina it is used to control cholesterol levels and is reported to have antimicrobial properties as well.
+In Ethiopia, the leaves and flowers are mixed with Hagenia abyssinica to treat ulcers and syphilis.
+In Argentina, it is used to control cholesterol levels and is reported to have antimicrobial properties as well.
 It is also used to treat "ghost sickness", a supernatural ailment, in Polynesia.

 Vigna luteola is most often considered a weed for crops due to its abundance.
 However, the plant is palatable for livestock and grows well in friable and slightly saline soils, meaning it is used as a pasture plant and as a ground cover in many countries, such as Ghana, Zambia, and Australia.
 However, its short lifespan and vulnerability to insects and frost can make it ineffective.